Darlaa's Story

 silently as they do now because a true understanding can be acquired.

-emotionally, or financially.
-The association should also take donations to assist patients in
+or financially.
+The association should also take donations to assist patients in paying their

-paying their medical bills because this will help eliminate part of the stress that arises.
-The
+medical bills because this will help eliminate part of the stress that arises.
+The information that

-information that will be distributed and discussed in seminars around the nation will also
+will be distributed and discussed in seminars around the nation will also assist in the

-assist in the elimination of stress because authorities causing this stress will be informed of
+elimination of stress because authorities causing this stress will be informed of this terrible

-this terrible condition and how their cause of stress worsens the condition.
-The best solution
+condition and how their cause of stress worsens the condition.
+The best solution is informing

-is informing people because we cannot allow this to go on any longer.
-The way we are
+people because we cannot allow this to go on any longer.
+The way we are leaving patients to

-leaving patients to fend for themselves is inhumane, especially when they are unable to fight
+fend for themselves is inhumane, especially when they are unable to fight back.
+We must

-back.
-We must inform the nation and begin by establishing a website.
-Then we need to talk
+inform the nation and begin by establishing a website.
+Then we need to talk to doctors who

-to doctors who do understand this condition and ask them to assist in writing informational
+do understand this condition and ask them to assist in writing informational pamphlets that

-pamphlets that can be distributed and posted on our RSD/CRPS awareness website.
-Next,
+can be distributed and posted on our RSD/CRPS awareness website.
+Next, we should also

-we should also start taking collections for the association to function with as well as
+start taking collections for the association to function with as well as donations for the

-donations for the patients’ needs.
-Collections could also be used to generate research funding
+patients’ needs.
+Collections could also be used to generate research funding to discover more

 The benefits outweigh the costs because it will help relieve colossal amounts of stress and